tonyCwei/JoJos-Doom-Adventure/README.md

 ### Perfect Dodge System
 The game features a *Perfect Dodge* system where the player can slow down time if they dodge an enemy attack (either melee or ranged) in the last second.
 During a perfect dodge, time will slow around the player, allowing them to take more actions.
-while time slows for the enemies and environment, the player themselves remain unaffected by the time slowdown.
+While time slows for the enemies and environment, the player themselves remain unaffected by the time slowdown.

 Melee Attack Perfect Dodge: